 This might sound obvious, but it happens all the time.
 Blocked air vents can drastically reduce airflow and lead to uncomfortable temperature imbalances.
 Take a walk through your facility and check every supply and return air vent.
 It’s common to find them obstructed by furniture, file cabinets, boxes, or other items.
 Make sure all vents are completely clear to allow for proper circulation.
 Also, check that the vent dampers, or louvers, are in the open position.
 Sometimes they get closed by accident, which is an easy fix for a frustrating problem.

-How to Prevent Airflow Problems with Regular Maintenance
+Prevent Airflow Problems with Smart Maintenance

 The best way to deal with HVAC airflow problems is to stop them before they start.
 A little proactive care goes a long way in keeping your system running smoothly, your energy bills in check, and your space comfortable year-round.
 Think of it as a wellness plan for your HVAC system.
 By staying on top of a few key tasks, you can prevent minor issues from turning into major headaches and expensive emergency repairs.
 These simple, consistent habits are the secret to a reliable and efficient rooftop unit.